 "Buffy, baby what is it?"
 Joyce's voice trembled.

 Inside a coffin, on a small hill, Buffy's body started to recompose.
 Her eyes flew open and when her lungs fully formed, she pulled air into them once again and screamed.
-She found herself inside a coffin.
+She reaized she was inside a coffin.
 Someone tore her from heaven, and didn't even dig her up.
-Buffy shoved a fist through the lid and started to dig toward the surfaceWho would do this?
+She shoved a fist through the lid and started to dig toward the surfaceWho would do this?
 Are they waiting for me when I get out of here?

 A single hand shot up from the grave, soon followed by a small body.
 It wiggled its way from its confinement like a snake to finally flop on the ground, free from its tomb.
 Pulling up to her hands and knees, Buffy tried to look around but only saw blurred images.
 Her hand went up to wipe away the dirt but she stopped in time, realizing it would only make it worse.
 Buffy shook her head as if that would somehow make this nightmare fade.
 Taking in a deep breath of clean air, she took a tentative step forward.
 Her legs trembled slightly then remembered what to do.

 Putting her hands out and making sure nothing blocked her way, Buffy started walking toward her house.
-Not a single sound could be heard, in the still night.
+Not a single sound was heard, in the still night.
 It seemed as if everything was frozen in time.
-She finally made it to her front door as her knees began to tremble.
+She finally made it to her front door as her knees started to tremble.
 Clutching the knob, she turned it at the exact moment she heard voices.

 "I don't understand why it didn't work.
 We did everything right, I know we did.
 Do you think the Urn of Osiris was fake?"
 Willow's voice carried from the kitchen.

 "It was not fake.
 I'll have you know I got it off E-Bay from a very respectable V'Rosh demon.
 They're excellent tradesmen known for their merchandise's authenticity."

 Buffy heard the outrage in Anya's voice at Willow's comment.